rayhanhanaputra/rayhanhanaputra.github.io/_posts/2025-11-24-ncw-quals-2025-writeup.md

 ---

 Hello there!
-This is my writeup for the National Cyber Week (NCW) 2025 event.
+This is my writeup for the qualification round of National Cyber Week (NCW) 2025 event.
 There's one category that caught my attention, which is the mobile category.
 It was super interesting because it combined multiple Android exploitation techniques.

 ![NCW 2025](/assets/images/ncw2025.png)